A Comprehensive Guide To Bridge Loans

 Normally, first charge loans offer higher LTVs when compared to second charge loans as no other claim is on the property.
 The LTV on second charge loans are based on the amount of equity available after other mortgages and loans are deducted.

-What is the Cost of These Loans?
+What is the Cost of Bridging Finance?

 Bridge loans can be quite costly as a range of fees and interest are charged.